ShathaSaad/Query-Repair-for-Aggregate-Constraints/README.md

-Efficient Query Repair for Aggregate Constraints
+📊 Efficient Query Repair for Aggregate Constraints

-Abstract
+📄 Abstract

+Query Repair for Aggregate Constraints introduces multiple algorithms designed to handle diverse datasets effectively.

-Algorithms
+⚙️ Algorithms

+This project implements three algorithms for query repair:

+Brute Force Algorithm

-1-	Brute force algorithm, to test it remove the comment in main.py.
+To test this algorithm, remove the comment in main.py.

-2-	Full cluster filtering Algorithm (FF)
+Full Cluster Filtering Algorithm (FF)

-3-	Cluster range pruning (RP).
+Cluster Range Pruning Algorithm (RP)

-Datasets
+📂 Datasets

-- We are using 3 datasets in Datasets folder: ACSIncome, Healthcare and TPCH.
+The project includes three datasets located in the Datasets folder:

+ACSIncome

+Healthcare

+TPCH

+🔧 Dataset Configuration

-- Edit each dataset's path in Dataframe.py.
+Edit each dataset's path in the Dataframe.py file to match your directory structure.

-How to run experiments
+🚀 How to Run Experiments

--	Set the configuration in main.py such as the dataName, dataSize, QueryNumber, … etc.
--	Change the outputDirectory which after running the main.py, will contains the output of each algorithm and summary table.
+To run the experiments, follow these steps:

+Set Configuration:

+In main.py, specify parameters such as:

+dataName

+dataSize

+QueryNumber

+And other required configurations.

+Output Directory:

+Set the outputDirectory where results will be saved.
+This folder will contain:

+The output of each algorithm.

+A summary table consolidating the results.

+Run the Experiment:

+Execute the following command:

--	Run main.py
+python main.py

-Where to find the paper
+📜 Where to Find the Paper

-The technical report is exist at extended version.
+The technical report is available in the extended version.
+For further details, please refer to the report.

+✅ For any questions or contributions, feel free to reach out or create a pull request!